General Things to Be Aware Of

 • A SubTool can’t be polypainted on, before it has been filled with a base color

-• DynaMesh will not remove polypaint as long as the paint is visible, it will however remove all materials
+• DynaMesh won’t remove polypaint as long as the paint is visible, it’ll however remove all materials

 • ZRemesher will completely remove polypaint and materials